The CARES Act does the following:

 • Retirement Plan Distributions.
 Up to $100,000 can be distributed from a qualified retirement plan for those with vested account balances equal to this amount.
 There is no 10% premature distribution penalty for distributions before age 59½, and tax on the distribution can be spread over 3 years.
 There is no tax withholding and distributed amounts can be repaid over 3 years.

 • Up to the lesser of $100,000 or 100% of a participant’s vested account balance can be borrowed from a qualified retirement plan.
 There is even a deferral period before repayment commences.

 • There is no Required Minimum Distribution (the “RMD”) in 2020.
 Taxpayers, usually age 72 or older, will not be required to distribute the RMD from qualified defined contribution plans this year.
 This will prevent a participant from having to sell securities at a low price to fund an otherwise required distribution in 2020.

 • The percentage limitations on gifts of cash to a public charity have been increased from 60% to 100% of the taxpayer’s contribution base (approximately Adjusted Gross Income).
 Corporations go from 10% to 25%.

 • Net Operating Losses (“NOLs”) have been liberalized so that NOLs can be carried back for five years from 2018, 2019, and 2020.
-This will result in tax refunds for businesses which paid Income Tax in earlier years, but now are suffering losses.
+This will result in tax refunds for businesses that paid Income Tax in earlier years but now are suffering losses.

 • The Act provides a refundable payroll tax credit of 50% of employer wages (not to exceed $10,000 per employee) for businesses that were prohibited from operating during the pandemic.
 Thus, the maximum is $5,000 per employee.